Table of Contents

 newpc

-Save and close the file, then restart your system to apply the changes:
+Save the file and exit the editor.
+Then restart your system to apply the changes:

 reboot